shrilakshmi-21/Linear-Integrated-Circuit-/README.md

 ## ANALYSIS
 For the given specification we have to ensure that both the MOSFETS operates in the saturation region and obtain the current as 27.77uA.
-So to get the required current, the obtained length and width of the NMOS
+So to get the required current, the obtained length and width of the NMOS is 180nm and 600nm respectively.
+The output voltage obtained is 1.66008V.
+The gain obtained is